MileHacker Logo

 Travel Insurance

-Comprehensive travel insurance is strongly recommended for any trip to Ethiopia.
+Comprehensive travel insurance is strongly recommended for all journeys to Ethiopia.
 Policies from World Nomads, SafetyWing, or Insubuy offer coverage for medical emergencies and other unforeseen events.

 Cover for medical emergencies and emergency medical evacuation.